MarwanDebbiche/post-tuto-deployment/README.md

 # End 2 End Machine Learning : From Data Collection to Deployment 🚀

-This project has be done in collaboration with and <a href="https://github.com/ahmedbesbes">Ahmed BESBES</a>
+In this job, I collaborated with <a href="https://github.com/ahmedbesbes">Ahmed BESBES</a>

-You can read about it <a href="https://ahmedbesbes.com/end-to-end-ml.html">here</a> and <a href="https://marwandebbiche.com/posts/e2e-ml/">here</a>.
+You may read about it <a href="https://ahmedbesbes.com/end-to-end-ml.html">here</a> and <a href="https://marwandebbiche.com/posts/e2e-ml/">here</a>.

 In this post, we'll go through the necessary steps to build and deploy a machine learning application.
-This starts from data collection to deployment and the journey, as you'll see it, is exciting and fun 😀.
+This starts from data collection to deployment; and the journey, you'll see, is exciting and fun. 😀

-Before we begin, let's have a look at the app we'll be building:
+Before we begin, let's have a look at the app we'll build:

 <p align="center">
     <img src="./blog-post/assets/app.gif"  style="margin:15px">
 </p>

 As you see, this web app allows a user to evaluate random brands by writing reviews.
-While writing, the user will see the sentiment score of his input updating in real-time along with a proposed rating from 1 to 5.
+While writing, the user will see the sentiment score of his input updating in real-time, alongside a proposed 1 to 5 rating.

 The user can then change the rating in case the suggested one does not reflect his views, and submit.

-You can think of this as a crowd sourcing app of brand reviews with a sentiment analysis model that suggests ratings that the user can tweak and adapt afterwards.
+You can think of this as a crowd sourcing app of brand reviews, with a sentiment analysis model that suggests ratings that the user can tweak and adapt afterwards.

-To build this application we'll follow these steps:
+To build this application, we'll follow these steps:

-- Collecting and scraping customer reviews data using Selenium and Scrapy
+- Collecting and scraping customer reviews data using `Selenium` and `Scrapy`
-- Training a deep learning sentiment classifier on this data using PyTorch
+- Training a deep learning sentiment classifier on this data using `PyTorch`
-- Building an interactive web app using Dash
+- Building an interactive web app using `Dash`
-- Setting a REST API and a Postgres database
+- Setting a `REST API` and a `Postgres` database
-- Dockerizing the app using Docker Compose
+- Dockerizing the app using `Docker Compose`
-- Deploying to AWS
+- Deploying to `AWS`

 <hr>

-### Project architecture
+## Project architecture

 ### Run the app locally

-To run this project locally using Docker Compose run :
+To run this project locally using `Docker Compose` `run`:

 ```
 docker-compose build